Call: (888) 454-7015

 You will need pencils and erasers and these plotting tools for the Coastal Navigation Course home study program (available from Amazon): parallel rules and dividers.
 Packages above are subject to change and do not include meals ashore, food or purchases you choose to make, travel or other expenses you may incur.

-Please see the “What’s Included” tab for Fast Track to Passage Making Courses schedules and rates.
+Please call 888-454-7015 for Fast Track® to Passage Making Course schedules and rates.
 Itineraries are given to you at start of course and may change as courses progress, subject to weather and sea conditions.
 Boats are also subject to change.
 If you already have US Sailing Coastal Navigation Certification, you can take just Coastal Passage Making Course on most itineraries.
 In this case, arrive the night before, stay ashore that night, and board the boat the following morning.
-Please call 888-454-7015 to confirm costs for each passage.
 Since time of arrival at final destination may vary, plan to depart the following day.

-Sample schedule, subject to change, for Florida Fast Track to Coastal Passage Making Courses in Florida
+Sample schedule, subject to change, for Fast Track® to Coastal Passage Making Courses in Florida

 Arrival day – no instruction